1. Explain TempData in MVC?

 24. Explain RenderSection in MVC?

 Answer: RenderSection() is a method of the WebPageBase class.
-Scott wrote at one point, The first parameter to the “RenderSection()” helper method specifies the name of the section we want to render at that location in the layout template.
-The second parameter is optional, and allows us to define whether the section we are rendering is required or not.
+Scott wrote at one point, the first parameter to the “RenderSection()” helper method specifies the name of the section we want to render at that location in the layout template.
+The second parameter is optional and allows us to define whether the section we are rendering is required or not.
 If a section is “required”, then Razor will throw an error at runtime if that section is not implemented within a view template that is based on the layout file (that can make it easier to track down content errors).
-It returns the HTML content to render.(Company)
+It returns the HTML content to render.. (asp dot net MVC online training)

 25. What is MVC?